rails/rails/guides/source/association_basics.md

 end
 ```

 You can think of a polymorphic `belongs_to` declaration as setting up an interface that any other model can use.
-From an instance of the `Employee` model, you can retrieve a collection of pictures: `@employee.pictures`.
+This allows you to retrieve a collection of pictures from an instance of the `Employee` model using `@employee.pictures`.
+Similarly, you can retrieve a collection of pictures from an instance of the `Product` model using `@product.pictures`.

-Similarly, you can retrieve `@product.pictures`.

 If you have an instance of the `Picture` model, you can get to its parent via `@picture.imageable`.

-To make this work, you need to declare both a foreign key column and a type column in the model that declares the polymorphic interface:
+To setup a polymorphic association manually you need to declare both a foreign key column (`imageable_id`) and a type column (`imageable_type`) in the model:

 ```ruby
 class CreatePictures < ActiveRecord::Migration[7.2]